XAiAgent/XAIAI/README.md

 # XAIAI: Bridging AI and Blockchain

 XAIAI is an innovative project that combines artificial intelligence (AI) with blockchain technology to create tools for engagement and fun.
-This project leverages AI for generating images and processing audio, integrates Solana blockchain for NFT creation, and includes a modern frontend to interact with these features.
+This project leverages AI for generating images and processing audio, integrates BSC blockchain for NFT creation, and includes a modern frontend to interact with these features.

 ---